 ‘Amounts written-off directly to the statement of profit or loss’ shall be the amounts of financial assets written-off during the reporting reference period that exceed any allowance account of the respective financial assets at the derecognition date.
 They shall include all amounts written-off during the reporting reference period and not only those which are still subject to enforcement activity.

-‘Other adjustments’ shall include any amount not reported in the previous columns, including the adjustments on expected losses due to foreign exchange differences where it is consistent with the reporting of the impact of foreign exchange in template 2
+‘Other adjustments’ shall include any amount not reported in the previous columns, including the adjustments on expected losses due to foreign exchange differences where it is consistent with the reporting of the impact of foreign exchange in template 2, in-model adjustments and the overlays.
+The overlays shall also be reported separately as amount of changes in allowances during the period, and as an ‘of which’ of the closing balance of allowances.
+They include the total amount of expected credit losses that are recognised via PD-, LGD-, EAD, or total ECL overlays, which are not directly captured by the current IFRS 9 models of the reporting institution.
+The overlays refer to adjustments performed only after the IFRS 9 model is operated (post-model adjustments).
+Therefore, they are different from the in-model adjustments that are performed inside the IFRS 9 model (either before or during the run time of the model).
+The in-model adjustments include, in particular, adjustments to the model input (e.g. overrides to the component of forward-looking information); adjustments to the model parameters (e.g. alteration of a PD model input parameter); ad-hoc adjustments to the model or model calibration and macro-overlays which complements existing client rating model and provides or alter credit risk parameters (e.g. PD) by incorporating forward-looking macroeconomic information.
+The use of the ‘low credit risk exemption’ of IFRS 9 and the staging transfers resulting from a collective SICR assessment shall not be reported as overlays/in-model adjustments.

 166i.
 ‘Gains or losses on derecognition of debt instruments’ shall include the difference between the carrying amount of financial assets measured at the date of derecognition and the consideration received.